Learn about the common dental problems that may affect your little one's smile and what you should do if your baby loses a tooth due to an injury.

 While your child probably hasn't had his permanent teeth come out yet, it's never too early to prepare for accidents!
 Here's what you can do if an adult tooth falls out.

 First, stay calm and comfort your child!
-Next, hold the tooth by the crown—not the root—and rinse it with milk to remove dirt.
+Next, hold the tooth by the crown.
+Do not touch the root—and rinse it briefly in water or milk to remove dirt.
 Do not scrub the root of the tooth!

-Gently place the tooth into a cup of fresh milk or back into the socket and get your child to hold the tooth in place by biting on a handkerchief.
-Avoid wrapping the tooth up in tissue paper as this might dry the cells on the root of the tooth, which are important for the survival of the tooth.
-Bring your child to the dentist immediately.
+Ideally, try to place the tooth back into the tooth socket despite the bleeding.
+To keep the tooth in place, get your child to bite on a handkerchief by closing his mouth with the handkerchief between the upper and lower front teeth.
+If the tooth cannot be placed back into the tooth socket, it should be kept moist.
+Place the tooth into a cup of fresh milk (ideal) or saliva .
+Avoid wrapping the tooth in tissue paper as this might dry the cells on the root of the tooth, which are important for the survival of the tooth.
+Bring your child and the knocked-out tooth to the dentist immediately.

 Bumps and falls can cause trauma to your little one's tooth.
 When this happens, take your child to the dentist so that you can be advised on the severity of the accident and its consequences to your child's tooth.